 The provision (benefit) for income taxes consists of provisions for federal, state and foreign income taxes for separate U.S. tax filers and for entities in separate tax jurisdictions.
 As a result of the Company's history of net operating losses (NOL), the Company has historically provided for a full valuation allowance against its U.S. deferred tax assets that are not more-likely-than-not to be realized.
-For the three months ended May 31, 2022 and 2021, the Company recorded income tax provision (benefit) of \$(3,899) and \$19, respectively, which resulted in effective tax rates of 1.1% and (0.0%), respectively.
-The tax benefit of \$(3,899) for the three months ended May 31, 2022 is primarily related to the reversal of the deferred tax liability associated with the basis difference in goodwill from the 2nd.MD acquisition.
-The goodwill impairment recorded required the Company to reverse that deferred tax liability during the three months ended May 31, 2022.
+For the three months ended November 30, 2022 and 2021, the Company recorded income tax provision (benefit) of \$77 and \$3,325, respectively, which resulted in effective tax rates of 0.2% and 12.9%, respectively.
+For the nine months ended November 30, 2022 and 2021, the Company recorded income tax provision (benefit) of \$(3,573) and \$(9,501), respectively, which resulted in effective tax rates of 0.8% and 9.7%, respectively.
+The tax benefit for the nine months ended November 30, 2022 is primarily related to the reversal of the deferred tax liability associated with the basis difference in goodwill from the 2nd.MD acquisition.
+The goodwill impairment recorded in the first quarter of fiscal 2023 required the Company to reverse that deferred tax liability during the nine months ended November 30, 2022.
+The tax benefit for the three and nine months ended November 30, 2021 is related to the partial release of the U.S. valuation allowance due to the acquired intangibles of PlushCare.
+The decrease in the valuation allowance was due to the acquisition of PlushCare's stock, whereby the acquired intangible assets had no tax basis.
+This required the Company to record a deferred tax liability which served as a source of taxable income to realize the existing deferred tax assets of the Company.

-(11) Net Loss Per Share Attributable to Common Stockholders
+(11) Net Income (Loss) Per Share Attributable to Common Stockholders

-The following table sets forth the computation of basic and diluted net loss per share attributable to Accolade's common stockholders:
+The following table sets forth the computation of basic and diluted net income (loss) per share attributable to Accolade's common stockholders: